Credit Card Alternatives: Use your Debit Card

 Unfortunately, all too many people use their overdraft too often.
 The downside to this is the interest that accumulates over time.

 Despite there being an effort by banks to limit monthly fees, you can still incur sizeable fees.
-Even so, using your overdraft for emergency purchases is a viable alternative to credit cards.
+Even so, using your overdraft for emergency purchases is a viable last resort alternative to credit cards.

 Finding a substitute for credit cards isn’t as difficult as it sounds.
 Some of the best alternative sources of finance can be as simple as: